 Conflux is Canberra’s longest-running spec fiction (sci fi, fantasy, alternative history and horror) convention.
 An annual convention for both new and established writers and artists, Conflux has a strong program of panels, discussions, workshops, competitions and social stuff.

-This year’s Conflux 16 – Visions of Time – will be the Australian National Science Fiction Convention (commonly referred to as the Natcon).
-As such, Conflux will be hosting the Ditmar Awards which recognise achievement in Australian science fiction (including fantasy and horror) and science fiction fandom.
+This year’s Conflux 16 – Visions of Time – has unfortunately had to be postponed due to the global pandemic.
+Conflux will go ahead with hosting the Ditmar Awards which recognise achievement in Australian science fiction (including fantasy and horror) and science fiction fandom.

 How is our current world situation affecting our perceptions of the future, the past, and even alternate realities?
 What is the future of the speculative fiction genre?
 Find out at Conflux 16!